 The Acute and Emergency Care Group is made up of various departments such as the Emergency Department, Acute Medical Unit and Emergency Surgical Assessment Unit.
 The Emergency Department (ED) at the Royal is the biggest and busiest in Merseyside.
-We aim to see patients as quickly as possible - nationally, the target is for 95% to be treated within four hours.

 All patients that come to our Emergency Department will be seen and assessed by a qualified member of the nursing team, subject to a national set of assessment guidelines, a decision will be made as to which area of the department will best suit your clinical needs.

 Once you have been checked in (either at the reception desk if you arrive on your own, or by the ambulance crew if you have been brought in) you will be assessed by how urgent your care is.
-If you are asked to sit in the waiting room, you will then be seen by a triage nurse, who will assess the level of care that is needed/who it is you need to see/whether you need to be seen by the emergency service dept or whether you can be cared for by a another medical service.
+If you are asked to sit in the waiting room, you will then be seen by a triage nurse, who will assess the level of care that is needed/who it is you need to see/whether you need to be seen by the emergency service dept or whether you can be cared for by an another medical service.
 If you are assessed as needing emergency care, you will then be asked to wait in the waiting room for the next available medical professional.
 Patients are assessed and prioritised in terms of care needed.
 Patients aren't always seen in order of their arrival at the Emergency Department.
 Other people may take priority to you, and therefore you will have to be patient when waiting to be seen.